-The OZ1 Flying Club based in Bentonville, Arkansas presented a “Downed Aircraft” survival course on February 1, based on techniques to stay alive until help arrives.
+The OZ1 Flying Club based in Bentonville, Arkansas presented a “Downed Aircraft” survival course at the beginning of February, based on techniques to stay alive until help arrives.
 The all-day course was held at Arkansas’s Sugar Creek airfield, (58AR).
 The class was limited to 25 participants and filled up with pilots who ranged in flying experience from student to very experienced.

 Missy Martin, Scott Smith and two other instructors from SERE, (Survival, Evasion, Resistance and Escape) training taught the most essential trauma medicine for downed pilots, how to build a shelter, starting a fire, and assembling your own survival kit.